 According to Russian traditions, however, vows are exchanged during the ceremony.
 The bride and groom each take turn reciting the following:

 “I, ___, take you, ___, as my wedded wife/husband and I promise you love, honor, and respect; to be faithful to you, and not to forsake you until death do us part.
 So help me God, one in the Holy Trinity, and all the Saints.”

 In the Quaker religion, the wedding is actually held during a worship meeting with no intermediary present.
 According to their beliefs, only God can join two people in marriage.

 The couple, along with family and friends worship in silence and then when ready to recite their standard marriage vows, both the bride and groom rise as they hold hands and declare:

 “In the presence of God and these our friends, I take thee to be my husband/wife, promising with Divine assistance to be unto thee a loving and faithful husband/wife so long as we both shall live.”

-As you can see, every religion takes their own approach to vows.
-The words uttered on that momentous day differ, if said at all, but all traditions are quite lovely and have a lot of history and meaning behind them.
+As you can see, every religion takes its own approach to vows.
+The words uttered on that momentous day differ if said at all, but all traditions are quite lovely and have a lot of history and meaning behind them.